-Rash of Burglaries Bedevil; Common Sense Can Soothe
+With Vehicle as Weapon of Terror, ‘Lone Wolf’ Targets Lower Manhattan Bike Path

 Browsing the different paintings on display, which range from stunning black and white paintings by Christopher Deeton and David Rhodes to Shirley Kaneda’s stark juxtaposition of luminously patterned color fields to Russell Robert’s intriguing compositions made of gestural brushwork, one will quickly find inspiration in the manifold ways in which contemporary visual expression can take shape on canvas.

-As the exhibition primarily embraces large-scale works by all artists — including Allison Blickle, Davide Cantoni, Kathleen Kucka, Margrit Lewczuk, Judith Linhares, Jennifer Riley, and Marc Andre Robinson — it allows visitors to be enveloped by each unique vision.
+As the exhibition primarily embraces large-scale works by all artists — including Alison Blickle, Davide Cantoni, Kathleen Kucka, Margrit Lewczuk, Judith Linhares, Jennifer Riley, and Marc Andre Robinson — it allows visitors to be enveloped by each unique vision.
 Here, paintings manifest as portals rather than windows, inviting the audience to step into a purely visual experience.

 Through Dec.
 9 at the Shirley Fiterman Art Center (81 Barclay St., btw.
 W. Broadway & Greenwich St.).
 Hours: Tues.–Sat., 12–6pm.
 Call 212-776-6237 or visit http://www.bmcc.cuny.edu/sfac/.